Vyral/base-template/_posts/2016-11-29-utah-real-estate-agent-protecting-your.md

 The holidays are just around the corner, which means you may have a fun family vacation in the works.
 Here are five tips to keep your home safe while you’re away:

-<ul><strong>1.
-Get a Wi-Fi doorbell.</strong> If you don’t already have an alarm system installed in your home, you might want to consider this.
+<strong><ul>1.
+Get a Wi-Fi doorbell.</ul></strong> If you don’t already have an alarm system installed in your home, you might want to consider this.
 How does it work?
-The doorbell is connected to your smartphone, so anytime someone rings the doorbell, you will be able to see who it is and respond accordingly.</ul>
+The doorbell is connected to your smartphone, so anytime someone rings the doorbell, you will be able to see who it is and respond accordingly.

 <ul><strong>2.
 Add some exterior lighting.</strong> If you have areas around your property that are dark, you may want to consider installing new lighting fixtures or just double-check that the bulbs in the existing light fixtures work.
 To go a step further, you may want to also consider installing a motion sensor light.</ul>

 {% include pullquote.html %}

-3. **Let a trusted neighbor know that you’ll be gone.** Tell them when you’re leaving and when you’re coming back so they can keep an eye on things.
+<ul><strong>3.
+Let a trusted neighbor know that you’ll be gone.</strong> Tell them when you’re leaving and when you’re coming back so they can keep an eye on things.

 4. **Adjust delivery of your mail and newspapers.** If you’re still one of those people that receives a newspaper, you want to make sure those aren’t accumulating atop your driveway.
 That’s a surefire indicator to any watchful intruder that nobody’s home.
 Ditto for mail overflowing out of your mailbox or packages piling up on your front steps.